Tuskegee Airmen: Formation

 With African-American fighter pilots being trained successfully, the Army Air Force now came under political pressure from the NAACP and other civil rights organizations to organize a bomber unit.
 There could be no defensible argument that the quota of 100 African-American pilots in training at one time, or 200 per year out of a total of 60,000 American aviation cadets in annual training, represented the service potential of 13 million African-Americans.

 On 13 May 1943, the 616th Bombardment Squadron was established as the initial subordinate squadron of the 477th Bombardment Group, an all-white group.
 The squadron was activated on 1 July 1943, only to be inactivated on 15 August 1943.
 By September 1943, the number of washed-out cadets on base had surged to 286, with few of them working.
 In January 1944, the 477th Bombardment Group was reactivated—an all-Black group.
 At the time, the usual training cycle for a bombardment group took three to four months.

-The 477th would eventually contain four medium bomber squadrons.
-Slated to comprise 1,200 officers and enlisted men, the unit would operate 60 North American B-25 Mitchell bombers.
-The 477th would go on to encompass three more bomber squadrons–the 617th Bombardment Squadron, the 618th Bombardment Squadron, and the 619th Bombardment Squadron.
+The 477th eventually contained four medium bomber squadrons.
+Slated to comprise 1,200 officers and enlisted men, the unit operated 60 North American B-25 Mitchell bombers.
+The 477th went on to encompass three more bomber squadrons–the 617th Bombardment Squadron, the 618th Bombardment Squadron, and the 619th Bombardment Squadron.
 The 477th was anticipated to be ready for action in November 1944.